$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: Basic notions

 \subsubsection{Categorified $q$-skew Howe duality}

-As a last ingredient we are going to recall now how these construction can be used to categorify an instance of $q$-skew Howe duality.
-We should note that this is in fact one of our main ingredients, but since the definition of the $2$-action of $\Ucatm$ on $\dot{\mathcal W}^{\circ}_{\Lambda}\cong \mathcal W^p_{\Lambda}$ (the first is a $2$-category of matrix factorizations and the second is a $2$-category of $H_n(\Lambda)$-representations, see~\cite{mack1} Definition 7.1) is not short in any sense, we only recall it very briefly, i.e. by an example of the action on $2$-morphisms.
-The full list can be found in Section 9 of Mackaay and Yonezawa's paper~\cite{my}.
-The point is that categorified $q$-skew Howe duality also defines an $2$-action of $\Ucatm$ on $\mathcal W^p_{\Lambda}$. \begin{thm} (\textbf{Categorified pictorial $q$-skew Howe duality} - Theorem 9.7 in~\cite{my}) The $2$-functor
+As a last ingredient we are going to recall now how these constructions can be used to categorify an instance of $q$-skew Howe duality.
+We should note that this is in fact one of our main ingredients, but since the definition of the $2$-action of $\Ucatm$ on $\dot{\mathcal W}^{\circ}_{\Lambda}\cong \mathcal W^p_{\Lambda}$ (the first is a $2$-category of matrix factorizations and the second is a $2$-category of $H_n(\Lambda)$-representations, see \cite[Definition 7.1]{mack1}) is not short in any sense, we only recall it very briefly, i.e. by an example of the action on $2$-morphisms.
+The full list can be found in \cite[Section 9]{my}.
+The point is that categorified $q$-skew Howe duality also defines a $2$-action of $\Ucatm$ on $\mathcal W^p_{\Lambda}$.